rzmobiledev/rzmobiledev/README.md

 ## 🚀 About Me
-I am a Typescript and python developer with main focus on Backend for over 2 years.
-Currently i am working as freelancer and engage myself with personal products.
+I am a python developer with main focus on Backend for over 2 years.
+Currently i am switching my career as a data analyst and data science.
 Feel free to get in touch and drop your email for collaboration.